Borghese-Gladiator/first-nextjs-hardhat/README.md

 - PolygonScan - Blockchain explorer to support high transaction activity [https://polygonscan.com/](https://polygonscan.com/)
 - Ganache - local Ethereum network for development (equivalent of Hardhat Network)
 - Infura/Alcehmy/Moralis - Blockchain Node Providers so developers do not need to set up and manage their own blockchain nodes.
 (I used Infura)
+- ETH2 - Ethereum 2.0 to use PoS as opposed to original ETH which uses PoW.
+- PoW (Proof of Work) - Consensus mechanism to validate transactions and mint new currency by having miners calculate next valid hash for given transaction and broadcast it to the network.
+Therefore, computational power enables miners to get ahead of each other.
+- PoS (Proof of Stakes) - Consensus mechanism to validate transactions and mint new currency.
+Instead of computing power, network substitutes staking for computational ppower and individual's mining ability is randomized by network.
+- PoA (Proof of Authority) - Consenus mechanism for test networks where authorized users have full control.
+- WSL (Windows Subsystem for Linux) - setup info here [https://docs.microsoft.com/en-us/windows/wsl/install](https://docs.microsoft.com/en-us/windows/wsl/install)

 ## Hardhat README
 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.